dengking/Parallel-computing/docs/Concurrent-computing/Expert-Jeff-Preshing/Lock-Free-Programming/16-You-Can-Do-Any-Kind-of-Atomic-Read-Modify-Write-Operation/index.md

 Some real-world examples where we pack several values into an atomic bitfield include:

-- Implementing tagged pointers as a [workaround for the ABA problem](http://en.wikipedia.org/wiki/ABA_problem#Tagged_state_reference).
+1、Implementing tagged pointers as a [workaround for the ABA problem](http://en.wikipedia.org/wiki/ABA_problem#Tagged_state_reference).

-- Implementing a lightweight read-write lock, which I touched upon briefly [in a previous post](http://preshing.com/20150316/semaphores-are-surprisingly-versatile).
+2、Implementing a lightweight read-write lock, which I touched upon briefly [in a previous post](http://preshing.com/20150316/semaphores-are-surprisingly-versatile).

 In general, any time you have a small amount of data protected by a mutex, and you can pack that data entirely into a 32- or 64-bit integer type, you can always convert your mutex-based operations into lock-free RMW operations, no matter what those operations actually do!
 That’s the principle I exploited in my [Semaphores are Surprisingly Versatile](http://preshing.com/20150316/semaphores-are-surprisingly-versatile) post, to implement a bunch of lightweight synchronization primitives.